Freetz/freetz/make/README.md

      - [Für Entwickler](../docs/make/inetd.md#für-entwickler)

   * **[iodine 0.7.0](../docs/make/iodine.md)<a id='iodine'></a>**<br>
     iodine lets you tunnel IPv4 data through a DNS server.
-This can be usable in different situations where internet access is
+This can be usable in different situations where internet access is firewalled, but DNS queries are allowed.
      - [Using with FreeDNS](../docs/make/iodine.md#using-with-freedns)
      - [Security](../docs/make/iodine.md#security)
      - [Forwarding](../docs/make/iodine.md#forwarding)